rdswyc/DataStructures/Stack/README.md

 Initializes a new instance of the `Stack`.
 In Object-oriented programming, those would be the constructor methods.
-There are two overloads available; the first one will return an empty stack with capacity zero; the second one will auto fill all the items of the stack with an integer key and a random string value.
+There are two overloads available; the first one will return an empty stack with capacity zero; the second one will auto fill all the items of the stack with a random string value.
 This later approach can be used for testing purposes.

 ```